chinapedia/wikipedia.abstract.en/Page/Holy_Roman_Empire.md

 Henry died in 936, but his descendants, the Liudolfing (or Ottonian) dynasty, would continue to rule the Eastern kingdom for roughly a century.
 Upon Henry the Fowler's death, Otto, his son and designated successor,[45] was elected King in Aachen in 936.[46]
 He overcame a series of revolts from a younger brother and from several dukes.
 After that, the king managed to control the appointment of dukes and often also employed bishops in administrative affairs.[47]

-HRR.gif

 In 951, Otto came to the aid of Adelaide, the widowed queen of Italy, defeating her enemies, marrying her, and taking control over Italy.[48]
 In 955, Otto won a decisive victory over the Magyars in the Battle of Lechfeld.[49]
 In 962, Otto was crowned Emperor by Pope John XII,[50] thus intertwining the affairs of the German kingdom with those of Italy and the Papacy.
 Otto's coronation as Emperor marked the German kings as successors to the Empire of Charlemagne, which through the concept of _translatio imperii_, also made them consider themselves as successors to Ancient Rome.

 The kingdom had no permanent capital city.[51]
 Kings traveled between residences (called Kaiserpfalz) to discharge affairs.
 However, each king preferred certain places; in Otto's case, this was the city of Magdeburg.
 Kingship continued to be transferred by election, but Kings often ensured their own sons were elected during their lifetimes, enabling them to keep the crown for their families.
-This only changed after the end of the Salian dynasty in the 12th century.
-Heiliges_Römisches_Reich_1000.jpg]] In 963, Otto deposed the current Pope John XII and chose Pope Leo VIII as the new pope (although John XII and Leo VIII both claimed the papacy until 964 when John XII died).
+This only changed after the end of the Salian dynasty in the 12th century. ]] In 963, Otto deposed the current Pope John XII and chose Pope Leo VIII as the new pope (although John XII and Leo VIII both claimed the papacy until 964 when John XII died).
 This also renewed the conflict with the Eastern Emperor in Constantinople, especially after Otto's son Otto II (r.
 967–83) adopted the designation _imperator Romanorum_.
 Still, Otto II formed marital ties with the east when he married the Byzantine princess Theophanu.[52]
 Their son, Otto III, came to the throne only three years old, and was subjected to a power struggle and series of regencies until his age of majority in 994.
 Up to that time, he had remained in Germany, while a deposed Duke, Crescentius II, ruled over Rome and part of Italy, ostensibly in his stead.

 In 996 Otto III appointed his cousin Gregory V the first German Pope.[53]
 A foreign pope and foreign papal officers were seen with suspicion by Roman nobles, who were led by Crescentius II to revolt.
 Otto III's former mentor Antipope John XVI briefly held Rome, until the Holy Roman Emperor seized the city.[54]

-Holy_Roman_Empire_11th_century_map-en.svg

 Otto died young in 1002, and was succeeded by his cousin Henry II, who focused on Germany.[55]